Treating Snoring and Sleep Apnea Through Dentistry

 Snoring & Sleep Apnea Treatment

-Treatment for OSA will vary based on the individual diagnosis.
+There are many treatments available for snoring and sleep apnea and they will vary based on the individual diagnosis.
 Certain lifestyle changes can help to alleviate the symptoms of OSA including weight loss, smoking cessation and eliminating alcohol and sedative use.

 While the CPAP is considered the gold standard for treating OSA, oral appliance therapy has shown to be the preferred treatment among most patients.
 An oral appliance is small, discreet and comfortable to wear, resulting in better compliance and better results.
 Dr. Becker can fabricate a custom made sleep apnea appliance for you to wear during sleep.